You want you and your people to be engaged in their work, innovate, problem solve and make great decisions.

 Coffee with us was her way of downloading and getting an independent view.
 She was bemoaning the lack of time she had to read.
 She couldn’t keep up with the research she thought she needed to be across in order to do her job to her high standards.

 As we chatted we agreed that few people do.
-Managers, leaders, and people working with performance like her, simply don’t have the capacity to spend time to get up to speed with how people learn, understanding motivation, getting to grips with how to create innovation or better problem-solving, figuring out our biases in decision-making, creating productive workspaces, building remarkable organisations and so on.
+Managers, leaders, and people working with performance like her and, potentially, you, simply don’t have the capacity to spend time to get up to speed with how to create Psychological Safety, let alone understanding how people learn, understanding motivation, getting to grips with how to create innovation or better problem-solving, figuring out our biases in decision-making, creating productive workspaces, building remarkable organisations and so on.

 Most of us just don’t have enough time to learn everything.